a-flyleaf/ygbtdm/index.md

 layout: 1.1
 title: owo whats this
 ---
-Website/art archive for <a href="https://www.deviantart.com/a-flyleaf/gallery?q=%23unmooredrandos" target="_blank">the untitled project-thing I've been working on for over a year now</a>.
+Website & art archive for <a href="https://www.deviantart.com/a-flyleaf/gallery?q=%23unmooredrandos" target="_blank">the untitled project-thing I've been working on for over a year now</a>.
 Expect links to break as I figure out what the heck to do with it.

 ## Who're you?
 <a href="https://a-flyleaf.github.io" target="_blank">a-flyleaf</a>, hobby artist and story-wrangler.